bentoml/BentoML/docs/source/index.rst

 - High performance model serving, all in Python.
 - Standardlize model packaging and ML service definition to streamline deployment.
 - Support all major machine-learning training :ref:`frameworks <frameworks-page>`.
+- Deploy and operate ML serving workload at scale on Kubernetes via `Yatai <https://github.com/bentoml/yatai>`_.

 Getting Started
 ---------------
 - :ref:`Quickstart guide <getting-started-page>` will show you a simple example of using BentoML in action.
 In under 10 minutes, you'll be able to serve your ML model over an HTTP API endpoint, and build a docker image that is ready to be deployed in production.
 - :ref:`Main concepts <concepts-page>` will give a comprehensive tour of BentoML's components and introduce you to its philosophy.
 After reading, you will see what drives BentoML's design, and know what `bento` and `runner` stands for.
-- Playground notebook gets your hands dirty in a notebook environment, for you to try out all the core features in BentoML.
 - :ref:`ML frameworks <frameworks-page>` lays out best practices and example usages by the ML framework used for training models.
-- :ref:`Advanced guides <guides-page>` show cases advanced features in BentoML, including GPU support, inference graph, monitoring, and customizing docker environment etc.
+- :ref:`Advanced guides <guides-page>` showcases advanced features in BentoML, including GPU support, inference graph, monitoring, and customizing docker environment etc.

-Community
+- Check out other projects from the `BentoML team <https://github.com/bentoml>`_:
+  - `🦄️ Yatai <https://github.com/bentoml/yatai>`_: Run BentoML workflow at scale on Kubernetes
+  - `🚀 bentoctl <https://github.com/bentoml/bentoctl>`_: Fast model deployment with BentoML on cloud platforms Community
 ---------
 - To report a bug or suggest a feature request, use `GitHub Issues <https://github.com/bentoml/BentoML/issues/new/choose>`_.
 - For other discussions, use `Github Discussions <https://github.com/bentoml/BentoML/discussions>`_.
-- To receive release announcements, please subscribe to our mailing list or join us on `Slack <https://join.slack.com/t/bentoml/shared_invite/enQtNjcyMTY3MjE4NTgzLTU3ZDc1MWM5MzQxMWQxMzJiNTc1MTJmMzYzMTYwMjQ0OGEwNDFmZDkzYWQxNzgxYWNhNjAxZjk4MzI4OGY1Yjg>`_.
+- To receive release announcements, please join us on `Slack <https://join.slack.com/t/bentoml/shared_invite/enQtNjcyMTY3MjE4NTgzLTU3ZDc1MWM5MzQxMWQxMzJiNTc1MTJmMzYzMTYwMjQ0OGEwNDFmZDkzYWQxNzgxYWNhNjAxZjk4MzI4OGY1Yjg>`_.

 Contributing
 ------------